Is Tea Tree Shampoo Safe for Dogs? Facts And Tips

 Is it safe?
 When and How to Use It?

-Tea tree shampoo can be used on dogs, but only after they are six weeks old, and only if the shampoo is pet-friendly or prepared diluted at home accordingly.
+Tea tree shampoo can be used on dogs, but only after they are 6 weeks old and only if the shampoo is pet-friendly or diluted at home accordingly.
 Start slow.
-Use very little of it and make sure to wash it out, and observe whether some symptoms appear, such as redness or pain.
+Use very little of it, wash it out, and observe whether any symptoms appear, such as redness or pain.

 Can I Use Tea Tree Oil Shampoo on My Dog?